networknt/light-doc/content/development/best-practices/swagger2.md

 ### Naming Convention

-As schema name is translated into Java class name, it is better to follow the naming convention of Java.
+As definition name is translated into Java class name, it is better to follow the naming convention of Java.

 [design first]: /design/design-first/
 [light-codegen]: /tool/light-codegen/